 How often does the training run?

-We have one intake a year each September.
+We have one intake a year each begining in January.
 Get in touch if you'd like to register for any future dates.

 What do I do if I don’t feel ready to teach once I’ve graduated?

 Your mentor will do their best to talk through any matters related to your readiness to teach, so make the most of the four hours allocated to you post-graduation.

 How "good" at yoga do I need to be?

 We believe in yoga for all and for every body so if you feel good enough to want to share what you love about the practice, then we’d like to help you get the skills and confidence to do this.
 There are no pre-requisites about your ability to do complex asana/forms or to fit any pre-conceived image of what a yoga teacher looks like.
 On day one of the training, we are all beginners.

 What if I’m not ready to jump in to the full teacher training?

 Join us on our Discovery course which opens up all aspects of yoga that you might not get a chance to dip into in your everyday classes: history, philosophy, Sanskrit, anatomy and movement, pranayama, meditation and contemporary themes.
 It’s a short course; no homework; and great for anyone not ready or not wanting to teach.